Bigleaf Hydrangea (Hydrangea macrophylla) Care Indoors, Common Problems & Solutions

 Bigleaf Hydrangea is a perennial shrub growing to 7 feet tall by 8 feet broad and bears large globular heads of flowers about 6-8 in. across.

-All parts of Hydrangea macrophylla is toxic to both humans and pets as indicated by ASPCA.
+Yes.
+All parts of Hydrangea macrophylla are toxic to both humans and pets as indicated by ASPCA.
 If ingested it can cause nausea, diarrhea and vomiting.
 It produces a sap which can cause dermatitis in sensitive skin.
 Always wear gloves when handling it and keep it out of the reach of children and pets to avoid accidental consumption.

 Where to Buy

 Would you like to add Bigleaf Hydrangea to your collection?
-You may acquire them from Etsy (Link to Etsy).
+You may acquire them online from Etsy (Link to Etsy).

-Hydrangea macrophylla Care Indoors
+How to Care for Hydrangea macrophylla Indoors

 Hydrangea Plant, Hydrangea macrophylla